 The 8-inch molds are simple to fill and get topped with a secure cap so they can lie flat in the freezer.
 It’s easy to take out just one or two at a time when the kids need a cold treat.

-Best Basic: Ozera Reusable Popsicle Molds
+Best Basic: Ozera Reusable Ice Pop Molds, Set of 6

 These reusable popsicle molds from Ozera make things easy.
 They don’t cost a lot, the design allows you to grab one pop at a time, and they come with their own brush and funnel.
-Over 1,300 people have given them a five-star rating on Amazon, where reviewers aren’t afraid to be brutally honest if something has flaws.

 The clear molds sit on a detachable base during the freezing process, but they can be removed to be stored flat once they’re frozen.
 The molds’ tops have BPA-free plastic sticks with drip guards to keep your clothes stain free.
 As an extra bonus, the entire set can go straight into the dishwasher once it’s empty.

-Best for Kids: Tovolo Dino Pop Molds
+Best for Kids: Tovolo Dino Pop Molds, Set of 4

 The set includes a base tray designed to fit in a freezer door or stack on top of other storage.
 The tray holds the silicone molds vertically and makes it easy to take them out one at a time.